 Back to back champion Brendan Steele ended his previous campaign with four missed cuts in seven starts and nothing better than 24th place since June when winning for the second time and had finished the previous campaign with a whimper posting nothing better than 17th place in six starts since early July the year he first tasted victory in the event.

 2015 winner Sang Moon Bae had also ended his previous season with some in and out form, which had included a 14th place at the Wyndham and three missed cuts in his last four starts, however 2018 champion Kevin Tway had made his final eight cuts on tour to at least finish his 17/18 campaign solidly.

 All in all though the message seems fairly clear, don’t be too concerned if your fancy here isn’t in great form coming in having ended their previous campaign slowly as it appears to be very much a case of ‘reset-new start’ here.

 With current form not being a huge issue the next thing to look at is course form.
 Bae naturally was getting his first look at the track competitively when he won here as was Grillo the following year.
 Steele though having grown up in California was 21st and 17th here the two years prior to his two victories while Tway was making his second start here having finished 62nd the previous year.

 Champ had finished 25th in his first start in the event the previous year and in addition as a native of nearby Sacramento he also had decent knowledge of the area, however Cink had missed the cut on his only previous start here.

-Finally last year’s winner Homa was 39th here way back in 2014 but had posted nothing better than 60th in three visits since.
-Again then it would seem previous course form is not imperative.
+Finally in relation to Homa prior to his first win he was 39th here way back in 2014 but had posted nothing better than 60th in three visits since.
+Last year though he of course was defending.
+Again though it would seem previous course form is not imperative.